The New Hawx Ultra 130 S vs. the Hawx Ultra 130

 Hands-On Review of the Hawx Ultra 130

 The Atomic Hawx Ultra 130 has a last width of 98mm, making it the narrowest lasted boot that we reviewed this season.
-While other models like the Lange RX 120 and Technica Mach 1 are available in different volumes, the Atomic boot line only comes in one size.
+While other models like the Lange RX 120 are available in different volumes, the Atomic boot line only comes in one size.
 Skiers with narrow feet will appreciate this close-fitting model, but those with slightly wider feet should not despair!

 The Hawx Ultra 130 was a lot of fun to ski, with a comfortable fit and stellar performance.

 The Atomic Memory Fit shell and liner are heat-moldable and can be expanded up to 6mm.
 The cuff of the boot is quite tight, and our lead tester had to swap out the stock footbeds, which are of good quality, for a pair of thinner ones that gave more room across the top of the foot.
 We also noticed that it was easier to walk around in these boots, thanks to a shorter than average boot sole length.

 The Hawx Ultra 130 is a comfortable boot for walking thanks to its shorter boot sole length.